arnhrwd/dragon/README.md

 - `/etc/dragon/dragon.yaml`
 - `${HOME}/.dragon/dragon.yaml`

-The first file found will be used to load the properties.
+The first file found will be used to load the parameters.

-## Properties
+## Parameters

-The available properties and their defaults are listed below.
+The available parameters and their defaults are listed below.

 Parameters that affect both local and remotely submitted topologies: